MaterializeInc/materialize/doc/user/overview/architecture.md

 no dataflow gets created, and Materialize instead serves the result from an existing dataflow.'

-## Kafka: Ingesting data
+## Sources: Ingesting data

+For Materialize to ingest data, it must read it from a source, of which there are two varieties:

+- Streaming sources, like Kakfa
+- Static sources, like CSV files

+Static sources are more straightforward, so we'll focus on streaming sources.

-Materialize subscribes to Kafka topics and monitors the stream for data it should ingest; this is how writes happen in Materialize.
+When using a streaming source, Materialize subscribes to Kafka topics and monitors the stream for data it should ingest.

 As this data streams in, all Differential workers receive updates and determine which––if any––of their dataflows should process this new data.
 This works